glennsantos/Book-Notes/Fundamentals of Software Architecture/readme.md

 > business drivers that are required for the success of the system and translating those requirements into architecture characteristics (such as scalability, performance, and availability)

-+ some level of business domain knowledge and healthy,
++ some level of business domain knowledge
-+ collaborative relationships with key business stakeholders
++  healthy, collaborative relationships with key business stakeholders

 ### Hands-On Coding